 Why am I talking about Grinders, too?

-You’re likely to get better tasting espresso style coffee from a nespresso machine or a lavazza machine or other pod machine than you would get with an espresso coffee machine and pre-ground coffee, so there’s just no point.
+You’re likely to get better tasting espresso style coffee from a nespresso machine or a lavazza machine or other pod machine than you would get with an espresso machine and pre-ground coffee, so there’s basically no point.
 By the way, I say “espresso style” because pod machines don’t make espresso coffee – see Espresso vs Nespresso.

 So what are bean to cup espresso machines?